learn-co-curriculum/phase-1-array-element-finding/README.md

 satisfies the condition defined by the function.
 If no matching element is found, `undefined` is returned.

-`Array.propotype.find()` iterates through the array it's called on and, in each iteration, passes three arguments to the callback: the current element of the array, the index of the current element, and the array itself.
+`Array.prototype.find()` iterates through the array it's called on and, in each iteration, passes three arguments to the callback: the current element of the array, the index of the current element, and the array itself.
 These arguments can then be captured as parameters in the callback and used inside the function.

 Say we want to determine whether an array of numbers contains any odd values.
-We can write the following function to do this:
+We can write the following callback function to do this:

 ```js